jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

     i) Take a screenshot of the above command with output
 1. Using the find command and starting from the \~ directory what would be the command to find all the files that have been modified in the last hour prior?
     i) Take a screenshot of the above command with output
-1. Using the file **sotu -> 2005-sotu.txt** and **sotu -> 2013-sotu.txt** using pipes, disply the ﬁle of text, determine the 10 most frequently used words, and print out a sorted list of those words along with their frequencies.
+1. Using the file **sotu -> 2005-sotu.txt** and **sotu -> 2013-sotu.txt** using pipes, display the ﬁle of text, determine the 10 most frequently used words, and print out a sorted list of those words along with their frequencies.
 Use the `tr` command to generate a list of tokenized all lowercased words, start with `cat 2005-sout.txt | tr -cs A-Za-z '\n' | tr A-Z a-z`.
     i) Take a screenshot of the above command with output
 1. In the **files > chapter-06 > sample-data** directory, compress the entire directory structure of sample-data as a single `tar` archive called `inputfiles.tar`.
     i) Take a screenshot of the above command with output